cypress-io/cypress-migrator/README.md

-# CypressDx
+# Cypress Migrator

-CypressDx is a monorepo for DX team shippable applications and libraries.
+Cypress Migrator is a monorepo for migration applications and libraries.
 This project was generated using [Nx](https://nx.dev).

 ---

-## Migrator
+## Migrator Web App

 An application developed to help with migration to Cypress from other frameworks.